bhagadepravin/knox-workshop/README.md

 Once Knox is Installed.

- -  By default, Knox authentication for default topology are set to PAM.
+ -  By default, Knox authentication for default topologies are set to PAM.

  **Step 4:** We need to create a pam user and he should be part of admin group on all Knox Host.